Top HIPAA Compliance Software for Independent Practices — Honest Comparison (2026)

 Strengths:

-Best fit for independent practitioners, solo providers, and small practices (1–10 employees) who want affordable, effective security without enterprise complexity or pricing.
+Best fit for independent practitioners, solo providers, and small practices (1–10 employees) who want affordable, effective security — either as their primary platform or as an enforcement layer alongside an existing compliance vendor.

 HIPAA Compliance Software Pricing: What You'll Actually Pay

+Patient Protect starts at $39/month.
+Enterprise platforms designed for tech companies or large health systems are priced significantly higher.
 Most solo practitioners don't need to spend more than $100/month for effective HIPAA compliance.
-The $300+ platforms are designed for larger practices with dedicated compliance staff.
+Higher-priced platforms are generally designed for larger practices with dedicated compliance staff.

 How to Choose HIPAA Compliance Software: Decision Framework